The Great Debate

-The Great Debates get young people to actively engage with animal welfare and think critically about issues concerning animals.
+'Animal Welfare: The Great Debate' gets students in schools to actively engage with animal welfare and think critically about issues concerning animals.

-This groundbreaking project involves pupils aged 11-14 who represent their school in debates on the topic of 'who is responsible for animal welfare?'.
+This groundbreaking school project involves pupils aged 11-14 who represent their school in debates on animal welfare topics in regional heats across the two countries.
+The winners of these heats progress to national finals hosted in the UK and Welsh Parliaments, and debate 'Who is responsible for animal welfare?'.

-Children taking part gain an understanding of the responsibility we have for animals as they research and discuss the issues.
-Finalists will even get the chance to take part in the grand finals hosted in the UK and Welsh parliaments.
+Children taking part will gain an understanding of the responsibility we have for animals, as they research and discuss the issues they're debating.
+They also learn about the importance of participating in political processes, and the impact that this can have on animal welfare.

 What we've done so far

-Now in its fourth year, the project has promoted wide discussion of animal welfare topics in schools.
-It's success has led to many teachers now including this as part of their examination syllabus.
+Since 2015, we've held the event 'Animal Welfare: The Great Debate', with KS3 students from schools across England and Wales.
+The project has promoted wide discussion of animal welfare topics in schools and its success has led to many teachers now including this as part of their examination syllabus.

 Get your school involved

 Let your school know about The Great Debate!
 You can find out more information or register to enter the 2019/2020 programme by emailing firstname.lastname@example.org.